Getting your Trinity Audio player ready...

 While you might think of big muscles for punching, jumping rope actually works a surprising number of muscles in your body, from your calves to your shoulders!

-- Leg Powerhouse: Your quadriceps (front of your thighs) and hamstrings (back of your thighs) are also working hard to help you jump and land smoothly.
+- Leg Powerhouse: Your quadriceps (front of your thighs), hamstrings (back of your thighs) and calf muscles are all working hard to help you jump and land smoothly.

 - Core Strength: Your core muscles (your abs and back) are constantly engaged to keep you stable and balanced.
 A strong core is crucial for transferring power from your legs to your punches.

-- Shoulder and Arm Endurance: Even though you’re not lifting heavy weights, turning the rope constantly builds endurance in your shoulders and arms.
+- Shoulder and Arm Endurance: Turning the rope constantly builds endurance in your shoulders and arms.
 This helps boxers keep their hands up to defend themselves and throw repeated punches without getting tired.

 Focus and Discipline